digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?
 * How is responsive design different from adaptive design?
+  Responsive: There is one basic layout, and it changes responsively to screen changes
+  Adaptive: For each possible screen size, there is a distinct layout
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?